Spruce Grove: Transportation

 Spruce Grove Transit operated by Edmonton Transit Service offers a commuter transit route from Spruce Grove including the Spruce Grove Transit Centre to Edmonton, peak hours only.
 There is also a local transit service run by the city for transportation within the city boundaries.
+The City partners with neighbouring municipalities Parkland County and Town of Stony Plain to offer an on-demand transit service operates seven days a week at over 500 locations around the region.